caraerskine/my-personal-website/README.md

 This responsive grid layout has always been visually intriguing to me.
-It reads a little like the game "Memory" from the 1980s and I want to have a mouseover event on each photo to reveal a memory or an interesting text anecdote.
+It reads a little like the game "Memory" from the 1980s and I want to have a mouseover event on each photo to reveal a memory or an interesting text anecdote about myself.
 The photos are pop cultural, art and sports pictures of people and events that are important to me or that I love, so it is visual and slightly sentimental, but that makes sense given my artistic sensibility.
+I want the user to be able to meander over the page and get information, but not be overloaded with a lot of text off the bat.
+I think sort of "nesting" it in the images is a cool way to get information.

 The code style is HTML, CSS and JS.
 I am probably describing that wrong!